exercism/fortran/docs/INSTALLATION.md

 #### Windows

-With Windows you have a number of options:
+With Windows there are a number of options:
 - [Windows Subsystem for Linux (WSL)](#####-Windows-Subsystem-for-Linux-(WSL))
 - [Windows with MingW GNU Fortran](#####-Windows-with-MingW-GNU-Fortran)
 - [Windows with Visual Studio with NMake and Intel Fortran](#####-Windows-with-Visual-Studio-with-NMake-and-Intel-Fortran)